atweiden/voidvault/doc/guides/connecting-to-captive-wifi-portal.md

 ## Approach B: Submit captive wifi portal login form interactively

-The wifi captive portal login page will likely need to work with javascript disabled for this approach to succeed.
+The wifi captive portal login page will likely need to work with JavaScript disabled for this approach to succeed.

 ### Example: [lynx][lynx]